 Do you have existing customers?

-While you were likely to be the first customer and referrer for your business if you own the business, you need more than yourself as a customer for it to be a viable business.
+While you were likely to be the first customer and referrer for your business if you own the business, you need more than yourself for it to be a viable business.
 The same applies to starting a referral program.
 The more customers you have the better you are able to take advantage of network effects where the value of your referral program increases the more existing customers you have.

 Let’s compare the potential results of this spectrum.